twhite96/made-mistakes-gatsby/src/posts/notes/collecting-records-artwork.md

 Instead of embarrassing myself with examples of my early fumbles as a graphic designer --- I'd like to share inspirational fragments from my record collection.
 With over 500 LP's and 45's, I'm sure I can find plenty of material to critique and comment on.

-{% figure caption:"Upcoming artwork to be discussed." %}
 ![Image of upcoming artwork to be critiqued](../../images/record-art-teaser-620x217.jpg)
-{% endfigure %}

 ## More to come